isomerpages/ogp/_about-us/eng/lhy.md

 functionId: eng
 jobTitle: Job Title
 curProducts:
-  - currentProducts
+  - Director of OGP
 pastProducts:
-  - Director of OGP
+  - pastProducts
-accomplishments: ""
+accomplishments: "* Set-up, scaled, and led OGP to deliver impact on public good!"
 quote: It’s the most effective way for me to do the most good in the world
 linkedinId: lhy